maniacGhost24/reactjs-todo-app/README.md

 Started learning ReactJS for the front-end framework.
 Built this first Todo-app leveraging react js learning about basics like components, local databases, hooks etc.

+Deployed using netlify, link to live site: rkaus-todo.netlify.app

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.